All Episodes

 You have to understand, folks, this is classic.

-The guy's not qualified to run anything except in his own mind and in the minds of these leftists, because he cares.
+The guy's not qualified to run anything except in his own mind and in the minds of these leftists because he cares.

-The Democrats misread the public mood, and when the original vote authorizing President Bush to use force in Iraq was taken, a lot of Democrats voted against it.
+And when the original vote authorizing President Bush to use force in Iraq was taken, a lot of Democrats voted against it.

 And then they learned that the vast majority of American people were for it, and they demanded a second vote.

-They demanded, and Bush acquiesced.
+They demand, and Bush acquiesced.

 Okay, if you want to vote again, go ahead.

-He had the Republicans in Congress go ahead and let them vote again, so the Democrats could all go on record as supporting the use of force authorization in Iraq.
+So the Democrats could all go on record as supporting the use of force authorization in Iraq.

-Now another thing that you may not remember, this didn't happen overnight.
+Now, another thing that you may not remember, this didn't happen overnight.

-Bush spent 18 months building up his case, making his case, traveling all over the country and making speeches, going to the UN, and you know, General Powell, the weapons of mass destruction.
+Bush spent 18 months Building up his case, making his case, traveling all over the country and making speeches, going to the UN.

-The point is Bush didn't say on a Friday, we're going to war on Monday and do it.
+The point is, Bush didn't say on a Friday, we're going to war on Monday and do it.

 It was a year and a half.